llamasearchai/OpenKernel/README.md

 ## Overview

 OpenKernel is a comprehensive AI infrastructure toolkit that combines advanced CUDA kernel development with large-scale AI training, inference optimization, and research frameworks.
-This project demonstrates world-class capabilities in GPU computing, distributed systems, and modern AI infrastructure engineering.

 ### Core Capabilities